RedisAI/RedisAI/docs/developer.md

 **Integration tests**

 Integration tests are based on RLTest, and specific setup parameters can be provided to configure tests.
-By default the tests will be ran for all backends and common commands, and with variation of persistency and replication.
+By default the tests will run for all backends and common commands, and with variation of persistency and replication.

 To understand what test options are available simply run: